by Rebecca Fairley Raney

 The experience gave me focus.

 It's funny; I had been incredibly driven to work as a reporter from the time I was a child, but my motivation had never been entirely clear to me.
-I went to great lengths to bring it to pass; to get my degree, I worked as many as three jobs at a time.

 After this story, I had absolutely no doubt about what was driving me.